 Feb.
 22 is National Margarita Day, giving everyone a good reason to squeeze some fresh limes and grab a bottle of tequila.
-You can use George Clooney’s Casamigos brand.
+You could even try George Clooney’s Casamigos brand.
 The do-gooding A-lister donates the profits from the sales to fund a satellite that captures real-time "imagery of potential threats to civilians along both sides of the Sudanese border."
 Or, you can use a certified organic tequila like Casa Noble.
 Of course, you can always use your favorite tequila, too.

 My good friends Teresa and Challey are the master margarita makers of our group.
 They keep it simple with good, fresh ingredients.
 I asked if I could share how they do it.
 This recipe makes three or four drinks, depending on the size of the glass.